davisbrookscollege/battle-simulator/README.md

 # Battle Simulator

-A simple full‑stack project with a C# backend and a React frontend.
+Battle Simulator is a simple full‑stack project with a C# backend and a React frontend.

+It is capable of:
+*Simulating battles between transformers
+*Displaying information about transformers
+*Creating and deleting transformers

 ## How to Run the Project